ros-naoqi/naoqi_driver/doc/source/api.rst

 API description
 ===============

+All the following calls must be performed from the robot.

 **Environment setup API**

 In order to get the module to connect to your roscore, you should send it your IP.